tonyvu2508/ComfyUI-MultiGPU/README.md

 - Full control over model placement
 - Support for all major model loader nodes
 - NEW!
-Hunyuan Video UNet model splitting across two devices using DiffSynth block-swapping
+GGUF UNet and CLIP model-splitting across cpu/gpus using new DisTorch nodes.

 *EXPERIMENTAL: This extension modifies ComfyUI's memory management behavior.
 While functional for standard GPU and CPU configurations, edge cases may exist.
 Use at your own risk.*

 **Note:** This enhances memory management, not parallelism.
-Workflow steps execute sequentially but with components loaded across your specified devices.
-Performance gains come from avoiding repeated model loading/unloading when VRAM is constrained.
+Workflow steps execute sequentially but with components, or in the case of GGUF files `GGML` layers, loaded across your specified devices. *Performance gains* come from avoiding repeated model loading/unloading when VRAM is constrained. *Capability gains* come from offloading as much of the model (VAE/CLIP/UNet) off of your main `compute` device, allowing you to maximize the amount of latent space available for `compute`

 # NEW: DisTorch - Advanced GGUF-Quantized Model Layer Distribution